vschwaberow/tabprinter/README.md

 - `basic_usage.rs`: Demonstrates basic table creation and printing
 - `different_styles.rs`: Shows all available table styles
 - `custom_data.rs`: Example of using custom data structures with tables
+- `color_output.rs`: Demonstrates using colored output for tables
+- `custom_formatting.rs`: Shows how to apply custom formatting to table cells
+- `dynamic_tables.rs`: Examples of creating dynamically sized tables
+- `file_export.rs`: How to export tables to files instead of stdout
+- `complex_layouts.rs`: Advanced table layout configurations

 To run an example: